Gouldilocks/Canvas-Grading-Script/README.md

 ### Setting up dependencies

 The three dependencies for this script are bash, expect, and unzip.
+To be added is support for .rar files, but that will be in a future update.

 #### For mac users, go into a terminal and type:
 ```